Acribbs/tRNAnalysis/docs/getting_started/Examples.rst

 `- -exceptions`

-    Echo exceptions immidietly as they occur.
+    Echo exceptions immediately as they occur.

 `-c - -checksums`